Jashepp/customElements-mixinPropertiesAttributes/README.md

 ## Tests

-Tests are located within `./tests/` on the git [repository on GitHub][github-branch] or locally if pulled.
+Tests are located within `./tests/` on the git [repository on GitHub][github-url] or locally if pulled.
 NPM version does **not** include tests.

 To get started with tests, enter local directory of this repository and run:
 ```
 npm install --only=dev
 ```

-This should install `cypress` and other dev dependancies needed to run the tests.
+This should install `cypress` and other dev dependencies needed to run the tests.

 To run a UI interactive version of the tests using cypress, run:
 ```